Mark Hopton FCA

 Anne was appointed as a Governor in 2014.
-She sits on the Pay and Personnel Committee as well as the Development Committee which supports the school’s alumni relations strategy.
+She sits on the Human Resources Committee as well as the Development Committee which supports the school’s alumni relations strategy.
 Anne’s children have both been educated at Solihull.
 Anne was a practising solicitor until 2005.
 She chaired the SSPA in 2010/11, is heavily involved in fundraising for the Marie Curie Hospice, West Midlands, and is also a member of its Development Board.
 Anne likes to keep fit, mainly through dog walking and cycling.

 Carol MCnidder bsC

 Carol became a Governor of Solihull following completion of the merger in January 2020, having previously served as a Governor of Saint Martin’s School since 2013 and its Chair of Governors since 2015.
 Carol is a member of the Strategy, Finance & Premises Committee.
 Carol is a Pharmacist Manager in an independent Community Pharmacy and sits on several local professional representative committees.
 Carol is the widow of an Old Silhillian and has two sons who both attended Solihull during which time her late husband was President of the Parents' Association in 1999 and 2003.
 Carol is also a Trustee of Elizabeth House care home in Solihull.
 In her spare time she enjoys reading, theatre, travel and watching rugby.